SansGuidon/bookmarks/README.md

 * [Robert Ecker](https://team-coder.com/boosting-the-quality-of-team-decisions/) - (2015) Boosting the Quality of Team Decisions | pros and cons of voting, consensus and strong leadership
 * [Arlo Belshee](http://arlobelshee.com/is-pair-programming-for-me/) - (2012) Is Pair Programming for Me?
 * [Christian Maioli M](https://techbeacon.com/how-terrible-code-gets-written-perfectly-sane-people) - (2018) How terrible code gets written by perfectly sane people
+* [Oded Zilinsky](https://techbeacon.com/how-use-chatops-boost-business-engagement-across-teams) - (2018) How to use ChatOps to boost business engagement across teams | Go cross-silo with chatbots

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)